Key Takeaway

 Wegovy contains semaglutide at a higher dose than some other semaglutide products, which means understanding the underlying mechanism is especially helpful for managing expectations.

 Semaglutide activates GLP-1 receptors throughout the body.
 In the gut, this activation slows gastric emptying, meaning food stays in your stomach longer.
-This is a key part of how Wegovy reduces appetite and calorie intake, but it can also cause a lingering sense of fullness that crosses into nausea, particularly when meal sizes have not been adjusted to match the slower digestion.
+This is a key part of how Wegovy reduces appetite and calorie intake, but it can also cause a lingering sense of fullness that crosses into nausea, particularly when meal sizes haven't been adjusted to match the slower digestion.

 In the brain, semaglutide stimulates GLP-1 receptors in the area postrema, a region involved in detecting stimuli that trigger the nausea response.
-When your brain encounters these signals at levels higher than it is accustomed to, nausea is a natural result.
+When your brain encounters these signals at levels higher than it's accustomed to, nausea is a natural result.
 Over time, receptor sensitivity adjusts and the nausea signal fades.

 External factors compound the effect.
 Large meals, high-fat foods, carbonated drinks, and eating too quickly all add digestive stress when your stomach is already working at a slower pace.